FrancisVila/MFT_convert/content/en/docs/TransferCFT/app_integration_intro/intro_folder_monitor/migrate_uconf_cftfolder.md

 ## Procedure

-Using the <span class="code">cftmifm</span> migration command creates a text file that the CFTUTIL utility can use to migrate the folder definitions, where the CFTFOLDER definitions are an extraction from the UCONF definitions.
+Using the `cftmifm` migration command creates a text file that the CFTUTIL utility can use to migrate the folder definitions, where the CFTFOLDER definitions are an extraction from the UCONF definitions.

 You must stop and start, or restart, Transfer CFT for the modifications to be taken into account.